 Medium is the material used to make artwork.
 Some examples are illustration, oil painting, 3D rendering, and photography.
 Medium has a strong effect because one keyword alone can dramatically change the style.

-We see what we expected!
-The images changed from photographs to digital paintings.
-So far so good.
+The images switched from a realistic painting style to being more like computer graphics.
 I think we can stop here.
 Just kidding.

 Style